AubaySpain/testmaker/README.md

 # Getting Started from Archetype

-There is an archetype **testmaker-archetype** published in Maven Central that  can be used for create a base project similar to the one defined in the previous version.
+There is an archetype **testmaker-archetype** published in Maven Central that  can be used for create a base maven-project and its equivalent **testmaker-archetype-pageobject** for create the same project where the test-script described in the TestGoogle.java class uses a PageObject Pattern.

+The classes that contains that project are similar to those described in the previous version unlike that they are located in the corresponding packages: